GNU variants: OpenSolaris (Illumos) kernel

 Nexenta OS is the first distribution that combines the GNU userland (with the exception of libc; OpenSolaris' libc is used) and Debian's packaging and organisation with the OpenSolaris kernel.
 Nexenta OS is available for IA-32 and x86-64 based systems.
 Nexenta Systems, Inc initiated the project and sponsors its continued development.

 Nexenta OS is not considered a GNU variant, due to the use of OpenSolaris libc.
 Multiple Illumos distributions use GNU userland by default.

-Darwin kernel
+XNU (Darwin) kernel

 Windows NT kernel

 The Cygwin project is an actively-developed compatibility layer in the form of a C library providing a substantial part of the POSIX API functionality for Windows, as well as a distribution of GNU and other Unix-like programs for such an ecosystem.
 It was first released in 1995 by Cygnus Solutions (now Red Hat).

 In 2016 Microsoft and Canonical added an official compatibility layer to Windows 10 that translates Linux kernel calls into Windows NT ones, the reverse of what Wine does.
 This allows ELF executables to run unmodified on Windows, and is intended to provide web developers with the more familiar GNU userland on top of the Windows kernel.
 The combination has been dubbed "Linux for Windows", even though Linux (i.e. the operating system family defined by its common use of the Linux kernel) is absent.